raspberrypi/documentation/glossary/README.md

 - **Armv6** – The instruction set architecture used on the first Raspberry Pi (Pi 1) and the Pi Zero range.
 - **Armv7** – The instruction set architecture used on the Raspberry Pi 2 range.
 - **Armv8** – The instruction set architecture used on the Raspberry Pi 3 range; very similar to Armv7 in 32-bit mode.
+- **balenaEtcher** - A graphical tool for [programming SD cards](../installation/installing-images/README.md) ready for use on our devices; available for Linux, Windows, and Mac.
+Now superceded by Raspberry Pi's own imaging tool, which can be downloaded [here](https://www.raspberrypi.org/downloads/).
 - **Bare metal** - Programming the Raspberry Pi without using an operating system.
 - **BCM2835** – The SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range; see our [official documentation](../hardware/raspberrypi/bcm2835/README.md).
 - **BCM2836** – The SoC used on the original Raspberry Pi 2; see our [official documentation](../hardware/raspberrypi/bcm2836/README.md).